fsayfitdinov/fsayfitdinov/README.md

 - 👋 Hi, I’m Farkhod - **Lead Application Developer**
 - 👀 I’m interested in application development
+- 💼 Currently working as a mobile software engineer in a US based startup [RestartBank](https://restartbank.com)
+- 🍎 15+ published apps so far
-- 💞️ I’m looking to collaborate on interesting Flutter projects
+- 💙 I’m looking to collaborate on interesting Flutter projects
 - 📫 How to reach me: https://t.me/fsayfitdinov
-- 15+ published apps so far(from scratch by myself)
-- Currently working as a mobile software engineer in a US based startup [RestartBank](https://restartbank.com)

-**Large and small scale of applications so far:**
+**Large and small scale of applications so far:(all of them have been developed and published from scratch by myself)**

 <h1>1.
 BnB Coffe House</h1>